Management and Security powered by Landesk

 Managed devices will contact servers in the order they appear in the list.
 If the first server fails, the device will proceed to the next server in the list, and so on.
 When a device downloads pattern files from the core server, it will always go directly to the core server.

 Use the Up and Down buttons to change the preferred order.
 The Default URL and Core URL buttons insert the default values for those items.
+If you want scan engine updates along with signature updates, select Update product in addition to the signatures.
+This is enabled by default.

 In the Patch and Compliance tool's Download updates dialog box (accessed by clicking the Download updates toolbar button), there are two pages to be aware of: The Ivanti Antivirus 2017 page and the Proxy settings page.